blockbuilder97/blockbuilder97/README.md

 ###  👋 My name is Geoff ;)

-Co-Founder of Layer2 Talent
+Co-Founder of Layer2 Talent: Director of Technical Recrutiment

-- I'm open to collaborating on anything involving ETH and zk
-- Global, decentralized, recruitment and advisory.
-Specializing in Solidity, Rust, and zk recruitment.
-- Ask me about what roles I'm hiring for or for help buildning your team.
+- To foudners...I'm here to make your technical hiring initiative go burrrr.
+- To engineers...
+I will find you and we will talk about crypto.

 How to reach me .....